avenidorp/data-analyst-rosemaureen/README.md

 ## Conclusion

 Phase 1 successfully delivered a scalable and automated AWS-based data platform for business license analytics.
-By transforming raw records into structured insights, the City of Vancouver can now track licensing trends, improve transparency, and plan services more efficiently.
-With core infrastructure in place, the next phases can expand into predictive analytics, reporting automation, and broader departmental integration.
+With successful transformation of raw records into structured insights, the City of Vancouver can now track licensing trends and plan services more efficiently.
+With core infrastructure in place, the next phases is to safeguard data and strengthen system integrity to ensure the platform remains reliable, compliant, and prepared for future growth.

 ---
 ## Course Completion Badge